vas16290487/Calendar/README.md

 - Alert the user through a CLI about an ongoing event

 ##### User Stories
-- As a user, I would
+- As a user, I would use an application in order to access a calendar.
 - As a user, I would
 - As a user, I would
 - As a user, I would